Back pain

 There are many reasons for this condition, but having a previous history of back pain, doing heavy or repetitive work, having poor posture, being overweight, stressed, anxious or depressed can all contribute to it and in some cases maintain it too.

-Back pain, especially when suffered for a long period, can impact hugely on your life at work, home and with relationships.
+At Worthing Osteopathic & Wellbeing Clinic, we understand the profound impact back pain can have, especially when suffered for a long period.
+It can impact hugely on your life at work, home and with relationships.
 It is estimated that around 8% of those with acute back pain will go on to develop chronic back pain.
 For this reason, it is advisable to start treatment early, to reduce pain, improve function and get your life back.

 Osteopathic treatment is recommended by The National Institute for Health & Clinical Excellence (NICE) for the effective treatment and management for non-specific low back pain.
 If you have had symptoms for more than six weeks the NICE guidelines state that your GP can make you aware of osteopathy as one of the effective treatment options.